Lightning Ridge History Timeline

 The government paid a shilling per foot to sink shafts during the Depression.
 The Bruces operated a general store in Morilla Street, where St. Vincent de Paul’s is today.
 They delivered on the field.

-Third post office built by Jim Alderslade (later Dawson’s Store, Maude’s Cafe, Outback Kitchen).
+1932 - The third post office is built by Jim Alderslade (later Dawson’s Store, Maude’s Cafe, Outback Kitchen).
 Ray Hinds was postmaster.
 Spicer's or Graham Bros Cottage built by Bert Spicer when he struck opal with Laurie Hart, hence Hart’s & Spicer’s field of today.

 The “leaning church” after a strong wind in 1933.